-- Once you have animated your objects, you have to export the default state.
-It has to be called something like the object .cga file (if the object is tank.cga then the default animation has to be tank.anm).
+- Once you animated your objects, you have to export the default state.
+It has to be called the same like the object .cga file (if the object is tank.cga then the default animation has to be tank.anm).
 This default state has to contain all the animated objects.

 - Please see exporter documentation for further exporting features and parameters!

 You can test if your animations are exported and playing correctly by loading the vehicle to the character editor, and clicking on the animation on the right.